Storytelling and Story Acting in Early Years

 Starting storytelling and story acting in your classroom requires careful planning and a structured approach.
 Begin with a dedicated storytelling space; a simple carpeted corner with cushions and a clipboard works perfectly.
 Introduce the concept during circle time by modelling the process yourself, telling a short story whilst a teaching assistant scribes, then acting it out within a taped rectangle on the floor.

 Establish clear routines from day one.
 Allocate 20-30 minutes daily for the complete storytelling and acting cycle, ideally after morning registration when children are alert and engaged.
-Create a visual rota showing which children will tell stories each day; this prevents disappointment and helps quieter pupils prepare mentally.
+Create a visual rota showing which children will tell stories each day; this prevents disappointment and helps quieter learners prepare mentally.
 Keep stories to a maximum of one minute initially, gradually extending as children's confidence grows.

 Managing the acting phase requires gentle structure.
 Before each performance, remind children that everyone stays within the taped stage area and that actions must be safe.
 When a child narrates 'the dragon breathed fire', model how to show this through hand gestures rather than physical contact.
 Assign roles diplomatically; if multiple children want to be the princess, suggest they form a 'princess choir' or take turns in subsequent stories.